tributech-solutions/tributech-oem-module-iot-kit-examples/example-arduino-unoR3/README.md

 In this sample kit the one normal sequence consists of a sensor gathering call from the Arduino Uno R3 Kit to the S2GO-Pressure-DPS368.
 After that the sensor values are packaged into a JSON and send to the Tributech OEM shield.
 If a user wants to add their own stream to the device a software change on the Arduino Uno R3 Kit has to be conducted.

-The pivotal point here is the Arduino Uno R3 Kit so the user has to setup the Arduino IDE to be able to engineer a custom software for this board.
+The pivotal point here is that the user has to setup the Arduino IDE to be able to engineer a custom software for this board.
 The Arduino IDE can be downloaded on their website:

 [Arduino IDE](https://www.arduino.cc/en/software)